Multi-Hop Fact Checking of Political Claims: Conclusions

 \section{Conclusions}

 In this paper, we studied the novel task of multi-hop reasoning for fact checking of real-world political claims, which encompasses both evidence retrieval and claim veracity prediction.
-We presented \politihop\, the first political fact checking dataset with annotated chains of evidence.
+We presented \politihop, the first political fact checking dataset with annotated evidence sentences.
 We compared several models on \politihop\ and found that the multi-hop architecture Transformer-XH slightly outperforms BERT in most of the settings, especially in terms of evidence retrieval, where BERT is easily fooled by named entity overlaps between the claim and evidence sentences.

-In future, we would like to expand \politihop\ with more examples of where evidence sentences can be found in external sources.
-This could enable a more realistic fact checking setting, where a claim is not verified, but an upstream system has retrieved potential evidence pages, and the model needs to extract the relevant spans of text.
-Moreover, instead of merely retrieving the relevant evidence sentences as a way of explaining the fact checking process, future work could generate coherent summaries from them.
+The performance of Transformer-XH is further improved when retrieving more than two evidence sentences and the number of hops larger than one, which corroborates the assumption of the multi-hop nature of the task.